 The larger of Minnesota's Twin Cities, Minneapolis has long enjoyed a reputation as a progressive, arts-driven city with a vibrant lesbian and gay community, a wealth of museums, a first-rate theater scene, and an abundance of hip restaurants, cafes, and - increasingly - swank hotels.
 A series of beautiful lakes and parks extends south from bustling downtown, which also fringes a scenic stretch of the Mississippi River.

-Minneapolis also has the majority of the gay night spots in the Twin Cities (although you'll find a few very fun ones over in St. Paul - here's a guide to those).
+Minneapolis also has the majority of the gay night spots in the Twin Cities (although you'll find a few very fun ones over in St. Paul).
 Below you'll find a list of some of the favorite hangouts in Minneapolis for gay nightlife, as well as some inviting LGBT-popular restaurants and cafes.

 01 of 07

 It's a bowling alley.
 It's a community theater.
 It's a groovy dive bar.
 It's a funky cafe - the beloved Bryant-Lake Bowl (810 W. Lake St.), has been a fixture near the city's artsy but affluent Uptown neighborhood (more specifically just east, in the funky Lyn-Lake District).
 This quirky and extremely gay-popular venue hosts edgy theatrical productions, comedy, performance art, and spoken word in the theater.
 The bowling alley is a fun place to gather with friends and while away a cheap evening.